-In collaboration with the Office of Accessibility Services, the Center for Career Development works with students with disabilities to find the right career path to fit your passions and aspirations.
+In collaboration with the Office of Student Accessibility Services, the Center for Career Development works with students with disabilities to find the right career path to fit your passions and aspirations.

 There are many factors to consider when pursuing internships, jobs, volunteering and graduate school.
 Understanding your rights in the world of work will help you better advocate for any accommodations you might need to do your job and ensure that you’re treated fairly under the law.